Skip to Main Content

 1. Check your credit: Start by checking your credit scores with the three consumer credit bureaus.
 Reporting any errors on your credit report can boost your score.
 Visit AnnualCreditReport.com for a free credit report.

 2. Compare lenders: Shop around to see which lenders approve borrowers with your credit score.
 If you have an excellent credit score, focus on lenders with the lowest overall APRs.
-If you have poor credit, you'll need to check each lender's minimum credit score requirement, then compare top-end APRs.
+If you have poor credit, you'll need to check each lender's minimum credit score requirement and then compare top-end APRs.

-3. Prequalify: Prequalifying is a way to quickly get a sense of which lenders might approve your application and at what rate.
-You can prequalify with multiple lenders at once using a personal loan marketplace, like Credible's.
-It won't impact your credit, but prequalification is not a guaranteed offer of a loan, and the final rate you receive may be different from the estimate.
+3. Prequalify: Prequalifying is a way to quickly understand which lenders might approve your application and at what rate.
+You can prequalify with multiple lenders at once using a personal loan marketplace like Credible's.
+It won't impact your credit, but prequalification is not a guaranteed loan offer, and the final rate you receive may be different from the estimate.

-5. Get your funds: After you've been approved and agree to the loan documents, expect to get your funds as soon as the same or next business day.
+5. Get your funds: After you've been approved and agreed to the loan documents, expect to get your funds as soon as the same or the next business day.
 Some lenders can take up to a week.

 Learn More: How To Get a Small Loan